 I don’t understand how you define or calculate one of your metrics.
 How can I get more information on this?¶

-Please see Metrics Overview for further details on all of the metrics and data we provide.
+Please refer to the Lexicon for further details on all of the metrics and data we provide.

 How many users have downloaded my app?¶